 To be within the Court of Chancery's jurisdiction to mediate or adjudicate a technology dispute, the parties must have consented to the court's jurisdiction by agreement or stipulation, at least one party must be a business entity formed or organized under Delaware law or having its principal place of business in Delaware, no party may be a consumer, and, in the case of claims involving only money damages, the amount in dispute must exceed \$1 million.
-Neither punitive damages nor a jury trial are available for a technology dispute adjudicated under authority of this statutory grant of jurisdiction.
+Punitive damages and jury trials are not available for technology disputes adjudicated under authority of this statutory grant of jurisdiction.